 Open: 7 days a week

 The plaque to the left of the shop reminds us that Stohrer is a historical site and the oldest pastry shop in Paris.
-Stohrer was founded in 1730 by Nicolas Stohrer, pastry chef for King Louis XV.
+Stohrer was founded in 1730 by Nicolas Stohrer, King Louis XV’s pastry chef.
 The interior of the pâtisserie is stunning along with its exquisite pastries.
 Nicolas Stohrer invented Rum Baba and also Puits d’Amour (the Well of Love).
 French pastry chef Jeffrey Cagnes creates heavenly pâtisseries and…one of the best croissants in Paris.
 Yes, get dramatic.
 You might drop to your knees…once again.
 (Apologies if your knees are getting sore.)

 5. Thierry Marx Boulangerie Beaupassage